Differentiable Acoustic Radiance Transfer: Methods

-\paragraph{Radiance Computation} For optimization purposes, it is unnecessary and inefficient to compute the full-length echogram, as after sufficient reflections, the sound field becomes diffuse, and the remaining response can be well approximated by an exponential decay.
+For optimization, it is unnecessary to compute the full-length echogram because, after sufficient reflections, the sound field becomes diffuse, and the remaining response can be well approximated by an exponential decay.
 However, using a short echogram length $T$ in the frequency domain leads to coarse sampling and introduces the aforementioned time-aliasing.
-To mitigate this, we employ the recently proposed technique \cite{dal2025flamo}, sampling {\emph{outside}} the unit circle as:
+To mitigate this, we employ the recently proposed technique \cite{dal2025flamo}, sampling {\emph{outside}} the unit circle: